-- Take into account that the typical American household does about 400 loads of laundry every year and you’ll quickly find that powered clothes dryers alone are responsible for 1,760 pounds of carbon dioxide every year with each load consuming 4.4 pounds of carbon dioxide.
+- Take into account that the typical American household demands about 400 loads of laundry every year and you’ll quickly find that powered clothes dryers alone are responsible for 1,760 pounds of carbon dioxide every year with each load consuming 4.4 pounds of carbon dioxide.
 This contributes to the loss of natural habitat for plants and animals to survive which we depend upon for our own survival.

 - Clotheslines work in cohesion with nature as they produce zero carbon emissions and since no carbon is created, there's no need to offset your carbon footprint or clear up any messes.
 The question is, how much damage to mother nature are we willing to cause in order to have dryer-fresh clothes?

 - Think clotheslines are a thing of the past?
 While clotheslines have been used for centuries to dry clothes, they still remain the most popular way to dry clothes in the world.
 Places such as Australia, Italy, Japan, China and many other places throughout the world use clotheslines.
 There are lots more benefits to clotheslines than just saving money, consider that many celebrities use clotheslines for their high end clothing including Alicia Silverstone, Rachel Bilson, and Olivia Newton-John.
 Clotheslines truly have no socio-economic status, affluent or not, clotheslines are used everywhere by people from all walks of life.